List of Ned's Declassified School Survival Guide characters: Bernice

 Bernice (Tristin Mays) is a new student at Polk Middle School.
 She had previously been to three different schools, where she always changed her identity from a cheerleader to a goth girl.
 When she comes to Polk, she pretends to be a tough girl, but after spending time with the Huge Crew, she reveals herself to be a geeky math loving brainiac.
 She then starts hanging out with Albert Wormenheimer.

 Faculty/Staff

-Mr. Sweeny
+Mr. Sweeney

 Mr. Sweeney (Don Creech) is a science teacher at Polk.
 Many of the students, especially Ned, think he is evil.
 He is often seen as the show's antagonist.
 He seems to have a large disliking for Ned due to his lazy nature but obvious intelligence.
 In the series finale, as an "early graduation present," he helps Ned when Ned is trying to hide from Vice Principal Crubbs.
 After Crubbs leaves, Mr. Sweeney says to Ned that Ned will be remembered as one of his worst students, but also as one of his favorites.
 He is always seen wearing a white lab coat.